openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 Refer to :doc:`Introduction to OpenVINO Extension <openvino_docs_Extensibility_UG_Intro>` to understand the entire flow.

-This API is applicable to new frontends only, which exist for ONNX, PaddlePaddle, and TensorFlow.
+This API is applicable to new frontends only, which exist for ONNX, TensorFlow Lite, PaddlePaddle, and TensorFlow.
 If a different model format is used, follow legacy :doc:`Model Optimizer Extensions <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` guide.